How Gender and Birth Order Affect Educational attainment Inequality within-Families: Evidence from Benin: Conclusion

-In light of the findings in this paper, we can expect a reduction in the opportunity cost of girls education such as education support in the form of cash transfers, scholarships, and school kits for girls; to reduce within household inequality in children's education that is due to gender disadvantage.
-Additionally, a reduction in the opportunity cost of education for firstborn, such as cash transfers and school kits, to young parents (first-time parents) or scholarships for firstborn children; is expected to reduce within household inequality in children's education that is due to birth order disadvantage.
+In light of the findings in this paper, we can expect a reduction in the opportunity cost of girls education such as education support in the form of cash transfers, scholarships, and school kits for girls; to reduce within-household inequality in children's education that is due to gender disadvantage.
+Additionally, a reduction in the opportunity cost of education for firstborn, such as cash transfers and school kits, to young parents (first-time parents) or scholarships for firstborn children; is expected to reduce within-household inequality in children's education that is due to birth order disadvantage.
 However, these two policies need to be combined for an effective reduction in disadvantaged-based inequality.
 This is due to the possibility of displacement of disadvantage from one group to another.
 In particular, if the policy only targets firstborn children, the disadvantage against daughters might increase, and vice versa.
+Finally, a compulsory education policy is the most effective in reducing average inequality in the sample.
+However, as long as there is budget constraint, as we move toward maximum education for everybody, there will always be a positive within-household inequality.